 Part III contains more specific provisions for the languages identified thereunder by the States at the time of ratification.
-The undertakings entered into by the States under Part III require the latter to adopt concrete positive measures for the protection and promotion of regional and minority languages in several fields: education, justice, dealings with the administrative authorities and public services, media, cultural activities and facilities, economic and social life and transfrontier co-operation.
-However, the extent of the protection can vary according to the situation of each language (number of speakers, importance of the geographical area where it is spoken, etc.) provided that any Contracting State has to apply at least 35 paragraphs or sub-paragraphs of the Charter to each language that it has selected under Part III.
+The undertakings entered into by the States under Part III require the latter to adopt concrete positive measures for the protection and promotion of regional or minority languages in several fields: education, justice, dealings with the administrative authorities and public services, media, cultural activities and facilities, economic and social life and transfrontier co-operation.
+However, the extent of the protection can vary according to the situation of each language (e.g. the number of speakers) provided that the State applies at least 35 paragraphs or sub-paragraphs of the Charter to each language that it has selected under Part III.
 This contributes to a minimum standard of protection.
 It should, however, be emphasised that the Charter does not, as such, establish any individual or collective rights for the speakers of regional or minority languages.